-The typical deliverables from a Mission, Vision, & Values project in NOCs would include:
+The typical deliverables from a mission, vision, and values project in NOCs would include:

-- Stakeholder agreement on the mission of an organisation, resulting in renewed commitment to, and enthusiasm for, the NOC's work (most important deliverable). - A clear and shared picture of what the NOC will look like in four years time (i.e., the next Olympiad), should be compelling enough to rally the commitment of the people.
+- Stakeholder agreement on the mission of an organisation, resulting in renewed commitment to, and enthusiasm for, the NOC's work (the most important deliverable). - A clear and shared picture of what the NOC will look like in four years' time (i.e., the next Olympiad) should be compelling enough to rally the commitment of the people.